Luka, the Reluctant Llama Leader

 View from the High Jagged Mountain

 As Gio gazes down from the mountain at the villages by the Bubbly River and the Great Forest below, he dreams of safety and finding a new home.
 Fleeing their war-torn village, his family is now met with warmth and welcome.
 However, they’re filled with fear and must decide whether to trust and stay or continue their journey.
-View from the High Jagged Mountain (760 words) is a heartfelt picture book that tells the immigrant story through the eyes of a child.
-This story combines the themes of What is a Refugee?
-(Gravel) with the belief that we’re all connected, shared in Under the Same Sky (Teckentrup).
+View from the High Jagged Mountain (760 words) is a heartfelt picture book that tells the immigrant story through a child’s eyes.
+This story combines the themes of What is a Refugee? with the belief that we’re all connected, shared in Under the Same Sky.
+A sequel to Tree House – Stone House, this can also be a standalone story.

 Skipper Chip and Captain Jax

 Fish guts and frosting cover the deck of The Matilda, the ship shared by best friends Skipper Chip and Captain Jax after their sailboat, The Angelina, sank.
-They devise clever and hilarious solutions to keep their fishing and sightseeing tours afloat, resulting in passengers jumping ship to escape the chaos!
-Over their nightly bowls of clam chowder, the two friends build a new idea that will keep their friendship strong, and their customers’ bellies satisfied.
-Skipper Chip and Captain Jax (515 words) is a captivating picture book that beautifully combines the coastal setting of Swashby and the Sea (Ferry) with the resilient spirit found in Dan Santat’s After the Fall (Santat).
+They devise clever, hilarious solutions to keep their fishing and sightseeing tours afloat, prompting passengers to jump ship to escape the chaos!
+Over their nightly bowls of clam chowder, the two friends build a new idea that will keep their friendship strong and their customers’ bellies satisfied.
+Skipper Chip and Captain Jax (515 words) is a captivating picture book that beautifully combines the coastal setting of Swashby and the Sea with the resilient spirit found in Dan Santat’s After the Fall.
 This delightful story will leave you longing to join the characters on the beach at sunset!

 Dragon Wagon

 Thump!
 Thump!
 Thump!
 Unable to fly, Megan Dragon runs everywhere in her red sneakers, leaving a trail of books, food, and soccer gear!
 She’s been coached by everyone (even her non-flying friends, Goat and Troll), but when she tries to fly, her knees wobble, her tummy grumbles, and she ends up in a tangled heap.
-Determined to live a normal life, Megan constructs a contraption that solves her problem.
-Dragon Wagon (520 words) is a picture book that is a tale of anxiety and tenacity.
-It combines the themes of If You Met a Dragon (Deerton) and the character growth of Jabari Jumps (Cornwall) and sets readers who deal with their own anxious hearts a-soaring!
+Determined to live a normal life, Megan constructs a contraption that unexpectedly solves her problem.
+Dragon Wagon (440 words) is a picture book that explores anxiety and tenacity, with a dose of confidence.
+Combining the themes of If You Met a Dragon and the character growth of Jabari Jumps, it sets readers who deal with their own anxious hearts a-soaring!

 The Rusty, Dusty Tractor